 You're already set up as a user of your LCS project.
 If you've also added other Microsoft 365 users, you must add them to this project.
 Other administrators and developers will then be able to deploy their own environments.
 These LCS users are team members who will actively work on the implementation.
 Don't confuse them with end users.
 Start on the project page in LCS.

 - Scroll to the right, and then, in the More tools section, select the Project users tile.

 - In the upper left, select the plus sign (+) to add a new user.

 - In the Email field, enter the email address of the user that you're adding.
-This email address should be the Office 365 organization email address that you created earlier.
+This email address should be the Microsoft 365 organization email address that you created earlier.

 - In the Project role field, select Project Owner.

 - Repeat steps 2 through 5 for all users in your organization.

 Environments should be deployed to an existing Azure subscription.

 Each developer of an environment must deploy his or her own system to Azure.
 However, only the first project user must set up the Azure subscription for deployment.

 - Download a local virtual hard disk (VHD).